-Howard Sapers experience includes work in public policy, with a focus justice, corrections, and accountability.
-He currently consults domestically and internationally on oversight, ombudsmanship, correctional practice and the intersection between mental health and criminal justice.
-Engagements have included work for provincial, territorial, and national governments and agencies, human rights organizations, NGOS, and professional associations.
+Howard Sapers professional experience includes work in public policy, with a focus on justice, corrections, oversight, and accountability.
+He currently consults domestically and internationally on human rights and criminal justice, correctional policy and practice, the prevention of deaths in custody, and the intersection between mental health and criminal justice.
+He has been retained by provincial, territorial, and national governments and agencies, human rights organizations, NGOs, private counsel, and professional associations.

 Mr. Sapers is an Adjunct Professor at Simon Fraser University’s School of Criminology and a Visiting Professor at the University of Ottawa Department of Criminology.
 In 2016, he was awarded a Honourary Doctor of Laws from the University of Ottawa.
-Mr. Sapers is currently a member of the Ryerson University Department of Criminology Advisory Council, on the Board of Trustees of the Centre for Addiction and Mental Health and a member of the Legal Aid Ontario Prison Law Advisory Committee.
+Mr. Sapers is currently a member of the CanFASD Board of Directors, the Board of Trustees of the Centre for Addiction and Mental Health and a member of the Legal Aid Ontario Prison Law Advisory Committee.
 On April 15, 2021, the federal Minister of Public Safety and Emergency Preparedness appointed Mr. Sapers Chair of the Structured Intervention Units Implementation Advisory Committee.